Mi SciELO

 The creation of public policies emphasizing the traditional feminine role came as a breath of fresh air to the woman/Nature association.
 Of these, we can easily cite two: the Family Grant Program (Programa Bolsa Familia) and support given to organic production projects, creole seeds, medicinal herbs and healthy nourishing.
 Of the two, the Family Grant Program is now visibly the most consolidated.
 It will therefore be used here as an example.

 When studying poverty-fighting policies in the city of Londrina, Silvana A. Mariano and Cássia M. Carloto (2009: p.
 902) came to conclusions that are applicable to the whole of the country.
 According to them, because the majority of the Program's beneficiaries are women-mothers, it "develops mechanisms that reinforce the traditional association between women and motherhood and the chores implied in the classic reproductive sphere".
-And they add that such programs "contribute to turning ‘woman' and ‘mother' into equivalent categories.
+And they add that such programs "contribute to turning woman' and mother' into equivalent categories.
 The strategy of the inclusion and interpellation of women presupposes the following ideological operation: women=mother or family=mother".6

 If, traditionally, the association between women and motherhood was enough to confine women to the home, leaving them financially dependent on their husbands, a new fact cannot be ignored: the emergence of public policies that benefit women because they are mothers.